FAQ

 What career opportunities are there after a Data Analytics course?

-Business Intelligence analysts: these professionals use data to help companies make strategic decisions.
+These professionals use data to produce dashboards, analyse performance and help companies make strategic decisions.

 What are the tasks of a Data Scientist?